xyloblonk/xyloblonk/README.md

 I'm always open to connecting and exploring new opportunities.
 Reach out if you want to collaborate on something great.

-- ⚙️ **Clients** — Security, optimization, performance, fullstack builds.
+- ⚙️ **Clients**: Security, optimization, performance, fullstack builds.
-- 🧠 **Collaborators** — Skilled devs, hackers, & creative engineers.
+- 🧠 **Collaborators**: Skilled devs, hackers, & creative engineers.
-- 💡 **Feedback** — On projects, UI/UX, architecture.
+- 💡 **Feedback**: On projects, UI/UX, architecture.
-- 🧭 **Business Partners** — For SaaS, ops-heavy startups, or niche markets.
+- 🧭 **Business Partners**: For SaaS, ops-heavy startups, or niche markets.

 <p align="center">
   <a href="mailto:xyloblonk@duck.com">